-LKI engaged a third party human relations specialist to update our policies and to train staff on Equal Opportunity, Discrimination and Harassment in the workplace.
-There have been no reports of failure to support and respect the protection of internationally proclaimed human rights and no instance of human rights abuse at Lazare Kaplan, and this has been certified by the DeBeers Diamond Assurance Program and by the Responsible Jewelry Counciløs independent, third party auditor.
+LKI worked with a qualified third party human relations specialist to update our policies and to train staff on Equal Opportunity, Discrimination and Harassment in the workplace.
+We also engage the Responsible Jewellery Counciløs London-based Manager for Member and Stakeholder Training to conduct regular review sessions for staff via video conference.

+There have been no reports of failure to support and respect the protection of internationally proclaimed human rights and no instance of human rights abuse at Lazare Kaplan, and this has been certified by the DeBeers Diamond Assurance Program and by the Responsible Jewellery Counciløs independent, third party auditor.